Here are links to some of the gear I recommend in my Camera Mechanics and Lightroom Classic Workshops:

 Wacom Intuos Pro Creative Pen Tablet, Medium: I love editing my photos with this tablet.
 It allows me to control my edits with an electronic pen instead of a mouse, which is much easier.
 This is the size I use at home.
 For travel, I use a smaller version, the Wacom Intuos Creative Pen Tablet, Small.
 The larger version has more controls that you can program to work with your software.
 I don’t know any professional photographers who don’t use a Wacom!

-X-Rite i1Display Studio: Have you ever spent time correcting the color of a photo and then shared it, only to find that the color wasn’t right?
+Calibrite ColorChecker Display Pro: Have you ever spent time correcting the color of a photo and then shared it, only to find that the color wasn’t right?
 Worse yet, have you sent out your file to be printed and been disappointed by the color or exposure?
 Your computer screen is probably to blame.
-But, you can correct your screen, all by yourself!
+But you can correct your screen all by yourself!
 I use this small device to calibrate my screen.
 It is simple to use… you just follow the instructions.
 Hint: Laptop screens are notoriously bright.
 The first thing that it will do is to slightly darken the screen to correct for this.
-It’s definitely worth the investment if you are using editing software, like Lightroom or Photoshop.
+It’s definitely worth the investment if you use editing software like Lightroom or Photoshop.
 If you plan to submit photos to stock agencies, this is a requirement!

-WD 2TB Elements Portable External Hard Drive – USB 3.0 – After trying many different brands of external hard drives, I think Western Digital is both excellent quality and value!
+WD My Passport Ultra 4TB USB 3.0 Type-C External Hard Drive for Mac, Silver – After trying many different brands of external hard drives, I think Western Digital is both excellent quality and value!
 They are very portable, too.
 I back up all of my photos on one of them when I import them into Lightroom.
-And, I store my photos on another WD hard drive.
-Lately, I’ve been buying the 3TB version, but if you don’t have many thousands of photos, you’ll be fine with the 2TB version.
-If you have a Mac, you can buy a version formatted for Macs, but I wouldn’t bother.
-Before you use your new disk, just launch Disk Utility (in your Applications folder) and ERASE the disk.
-It will rename it and format it for a Mac.
-Takes no time at all!!!
+And I store my photos on another WD hard drive.
+I buy the 4 TB version, but if you don’t have many thousands of photos, you’ll be fine with the 3 TB version.

-X-Rite ColorChecker Passport Photo 2: This is a great tool to control white balance.
+Calibrite ColorChecker Passport Photo 2: This is a great tool to control white balance.
 You can use it to create a custom white balance calibration in your camera or in Lightroom Classic.
 (That’s where I use it!)
 You can also use it to warm or cool the white balance.

-How Do I Do That In Lightroom Classic?
+How Do I Do That In Lightroom?
 This is a great reference book from Scott Kelby.
 To quote Scott, “Don’t read it in order.
 It’s not that kind of book.
 This is more like an “I’m stuck.
 I need help right now” book…” It’s great to have on your desk for those moments when you can’t figure out how to do something in the software.

 Lightroom CC Collection Bundle: This is training with SLR Lounge, a California-based photography school.